groland11/check-gitrelease/README.md

 ```

 The script queries all tagged releases from the remote git repository and compares the latest release version string with the version string from the local file.

+## Why not web scraping?
+You can also use the Python BeautifulSoup4 module to extract version information from a website, but web scraping has several disadvantages:
+- The URL of those websites changes over time, and you have to continuously adapt your script.
+- The contents or HTML structure of websites can change too.
+- Project websites are sometimes outdated or not maintained any longer.

 ## Usage
 ```